“The Road to Hell is Paved with Good Intentions.”

 The reasons are simple to understand, once the law of supply and demand is considered.

 Rent control tends to lead to a fewer big companies buying out smaller or independently owned operations.
 So over time, with rent control, it’s the bigger companies that end up owning more properties.
 Ironically, it’s those larger companies that are often the target of NMHOA, MHAction, or other state/local activist group protests.

 Let’s give them the benefit of the doubt for this discussion.
 Wittingly or not – NMHOA, MHAction and those like Rob Weymouth that follow them – are fueling the very problems they say they want to cure.
 Rent control can’t change the law of supply and demand.
 Marty Lavin, JD, an attorney who once owned communities, made a point that applies here.

 The cure for rising costs isn’t rent control, rather, it is more construction.
 More manufactured home owners and buyers should do the following:

 • Get better informed about the issues.
 Facts, evidence, and reason-based sources like MHLivingNews – or for professionals, MHProNews – are designed precisely for news, informational, educational, and inspirational purposes.

 • Use the right terminology.
-If a home is built prior to June 15, 1976, odds are good it’s a true mobile home.
+If a home is built on a frame prior to June 15, 1976, odds are good it’s a true ‘mobile home.’
 Home built since June 15, 1976 to the federal standards administered by HUD are manufactured homes.
 Calling a mobile or manufactured home a “trailer” – the “t-word” is almost always wrong.
 There’s reasons to believe that calling a manufactured home the t-word reduces its value, because people would rather buy a manufactured home than a “trailer.”
 It’s simple supply and demand.

 • Share good information.
 Email or post on social media links to articles that you find here.
 The more people that understand the facts vs flawed opinions, the better off more manufactured home owners will tend to be.